oracle-samples/oci-data-science-ai-samples/labs/PiDay-2022-Vision/Lab-5-custom-model.md

-# Lab 5: Create a custom model through the console
+# Lab 5: Create a Custom Model through the OCI Console

 ## Introduction
 In this session, we will show you how to create a vision project, select your training data, label the data, and train a custom model all without the need for any machine learning experience.
 The custom model will identify missing bolts on a railroad.